-Horology is the science and art of time and those who study horology are horologists.
+Horology is the science and art of time and those who study horology or work as clock repairers and restorers are horologists.

 I am constantly searching for clocks to add to my growing and diverse collection.
 My wife and I combine our clock hunting forays with sightseeing and photography which quite often translates into overnight stays in interesting places.
 We turn our little trips into adventures where we meet fascinating people and listen to their unique stories.

-I have been a member of NAWCC which is the National Association of Watch and Clock Collectors since 2012.
+I have been a member of NAWCC, the National Association of Watch and Clock Collectors since 2012.
+I am also a member of Ottawa Chapter 111 of NAWCC.
 You can connect with me on the NAWCC discussion board as well as several Facebook clock sites.
 Otherwise, you can contact me at email@example.com

 I collect and repair my own clocks and do not operate a clock repair business and do not sell clocks

 Except where otherwise credited or permission granted, all photos are mine and are reduced in size to protect my copyright.